 From the time span during which it occurs it would seem as the feature came and went with one generation of potters.
 The feature coincides with the increased porcelain production - and its simultaneous reduction in quality - at the end of the Ming dynasty but might not be the only or even a correct explanation.

 At this time potters were moving between locations and probably kilns.
 There were also an increase in private trade to new markets.
 To Europe through the newly arrived Portuguese, and later to Japan, private and via the Dutch merchants.

 I am not aware of any academic paper that has dealt with specifically this aspect.

-These radiating marks are caused by the vibrations of the potters tool used to flatten the base of a porcelain item.
-These marks are regarded as an expected sign of authenticity on late Ming period export porcelain pieces and usually only faintly perceived under a clear glaze.
-The bases of these wares are rarely left unglazed but in those cases, the marks can be seen clearly.
+Technically these radiating marks are caused by the vibrations of the potters tool used to create the foot rim by thinning out the base of a porcelain item.
+The marks are regarded as a sign of authenticity on late Ming period export porcelain pieces and can sometimes only faintly be perceived under a clear glaze.
+In the cases where the bases have been left unglazed, the chatter marks can be seen clearly.